BorisTheBrave/axaxaxas/docs/builders.rst

 First `apply` will call `start_rule` for the matched rule.
 The result from that is passed to the other methods.

  - `start_rule` is called at the start of each parsed rule.
+ - `end_rule` is called at the start of each parsed rule.
  - `terminal` is called when a terminal is parsed.
  - `extend` is called when a given symbol in a rule has been parsed.
 It is passed both the previous value for that rule and the extension_value describing what was parsed for that symbol.